adityarajs00/IS7024/README.md

 ## Introduction
  You are new to Cincinnati, you need advice on which neighborhood to live in.
-Who do you turn to? *CrimeWatch* is an application that filters safe neighborhoods based on crime statistics provided by the police department.
+Who do you turn to? *NeighborhoodWatch* is an application that filters safe neighborhoods based on crime statistics provided by the police department.

 - Attributes safe based on crime reports (reported and handled-closed or not)
 - Based on your gender